sda-dasa/Desktop-MVC-App/README.md

-The source code for the desktop application in R and technical documentation regarding the main classes in the program code.
+The source code for the desktop application in Ruby and technical documentation regarding the main classes in the program code.